 Taylor Grocery near Oxford, MS, is an eatery that delivers Southern comfort food with a side of live music.

 Never mind the peeling paint, hand-scribbled signs and rusty gasoline pump.
-You’re in for outrageously delish Southern cooking at Taylor Grocery, an eatery famous for fried catfish a short jaunt outside Oxford, MS.
+You’re in for outrageously delish Southern cooking at Taylor Grocery, an eatery famous for fried catfish.
+It’s just a short jaunt outside Oxford, Mississippi.

 A favorite of both locals and far-flung visitors, Taylor Grocery is open for dinner Thursday through Sunday.
 No reservations are taken, and the lines can be long.
 There’s plenty of atmosphere to soak in while you wait.
 For one, the building is about as old-timey as you can get.
 Historians say it was built in 1889, although the official town records were lost.
 Some folks say it was burned out and rebuilt in 1903, but current owner Lynn Hewlett differs.

 “I’ve been all through this building, and there are no signs it was ever on fire,” he says.

 Over the decades, the building has seen multiple owners who mostly ran retail operations.
 Fried catfish, a regional staple, was added to the mix in the early 1970s.
 Hewlett bought it in 1998, when it was a grocery store that sold catfish on the side.
 He had different plans and opened the restaurant the following year.

 “I didn’t want to be in the country store business,” he says.
 “I said this is going to be a fish house.
 The day I bought it, I moved all the bread racks and stuff and put them on the porch and put out a sign that said, ‘Free.’
 I gave everything away.
 Every time I took a rack out, I put a table in, and here we are.”

 When people started autographing the walls, at first he tried covering over their handiwork, but then gave in.
 Now the scrawls, from floor to ceiling, are iconic decor.